JavaScript Mouse Events

 mouseover / mouseout

-The mouseover fires when the mouse cursor is outside of the element and then move to inside the boundaries of the element.
+The mouseover fires when the mouse cursor is outside of the element and then moves inside the boundaries of the element.

 The mouseout fires when the mouse cursor is over an element and then moves another element.